Setting homeschooling goals is the first thing you need to do when beginning to design the very best learning plan for your family.

 It doesn't matter whether you've been homeschooling for a week or a life-time, but we all need to be reminded of what is important.

 Would you like some guided help to Keep on Track?

-This free homeschooling E-zine, will provide you with practical advice and food for thought.
+This free homeschooling E-zine, will provide you with practical advice, helpful home school ideas and food for thought.